Tutorial: generating Linked Data with YARRRML

 which can be found in the column "lastname",

-via schema:familyName.
+via schema:familyName

-This is done by adding [schema:familyName, $(lastname)] to po.
+This is done by adding [schema:familyName, $(lastname)]

 The following triples are generated using these rules.